tony0405519/my_NVFlare/README.md

 We can change the clients' local GPUResourceManager configurations to show the available N_GPU GPUs at each client.

 Each client needs about 1 GB of GPU memory to run an FL experiment with the CIFAR-10 dataset.
-Therefore, each client needs to request 1 GB of memory such that 8 can run in parallel on the same GPU.
+Therefore, each client needs to request 1 GB of memory such that 8 (2 in our case) can run in parallel on the same GPU.

 To request the GPU memory, set the "mem_per_gpu_in_GiB" value in the job's meta.json file.

 To update the clients' available resources, we copy resource.json.default to resources.json and modify them as follows:
 ```
-n_clients=8
+n_clients=2
 for id in $(eval echo "{1..$n_clients}")
 do
   client_local_dir=workspaces/secure_workspace/site-${id}/local